kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [ ] Ensure context API where reactivity is expected is using runes
 - [ ] Replace stores with runes
 - [ ] Fix: Use the broken identify toggle for containers to vet error handling and getting latest from the source data.

+to the graveyard:
+- [x] Search and address all instances of `on:` in svelte templates
+- [x] Fix: Tab Selection is behaving inconsistently.
+Consider revamping.

 ## Stretch, or defer to post V7.3.0